-Use Finder's free LMI calculator to estimate your lenders mortgage insurance premiums.
+Use Finder's free LMI calculator to estimate your lenders mortgage insurance premiums in seconds.

 Enter your borrowing amount and the price of the property you're purchasing below.
 Enter estimates if you don't have exact figures.
-This will give you a lenders mortgage insurance estimate.
+This will give you an estimate of how much lenders mortgage insurance will cost you.

 How to use the calculator